Died in Your Arms Tonight

-- In One Piece, Ace shields Luffy from a killing blow, and he dies while Luffy holds him in his arms.
+- Ace shields Luffy from a killing blow, and he dies while Luffy holds him in his arms.
 This trope contributes to the sheer emotional impact this death has on both Luffy and the viewer.

 - Nuriko of Fushigi Yuugi dies in Tamahome's arms, as does Tamahome's little sister Yuiren.
 Soi dies in Nakago's.

 - In the Suzaku Hi Den novel and third OVA, Shu Tendo dies in both Hotohori and You Houki's arms after Hotohori tells him they can fix the Konan nation.

 - The Twelve Kingdoms: Ill Boy Seishuu dies in Youko's arms, and Ikuya Asano perishes in Shoukei's.